rgermond/pyBridge/README.md

 Work to be done still (in no particular order):

-* Bridge class, play method: figure out who won the hand
+* Bridge class, bid method: implement bidding in some fashion?
 * Bridge class, play method: take the start to the left of the player who won the bid (requires bidding to be in place)
-* Bridge class, play method: account for trumps
-* Bridge class, play method: update the player to start the round
-* Bridge class, bid method: implement bidding in some fashion?
-*
-*
-*